 - Tea Tree Oil – got a zit trying to ruin your day?
 Dot pure tea tree oil on it after you wash your face in the morning and before bed, it’ll quickly be history.
 (Buy tea tree oil at Trader Joe’s, Whole Foods or The Body Shop – one little bottle will last for over a year.)
 (30 seconds, twice a day)

-- Keep your skin looking young and protect it from sun damage (read: random dark spots you probably don’t want) – use a daily facial moisturizer intended for men with SPF 30 (Neutrogena Men makes a great one that won’t break out the skin, is lightweight, and can be purchased from Target.) (:30 seconds)
+- Keep your skin looking young and protect it from sun damage (take a look at the site here to read how you can prevent random dark spots you probably don’t want) – use a daily facial moisturizer intended for men with SPF 30 (Neutrogena Men makes a great one that won’t break out the skin, is lightweight, and can be purchased from Target.) (:30 seconds)

 Your eyes and your smile are great assets – show them off